rmoesbergen/openwrt-ha-device-tracker/README.md

   even after HA restarts, connectivity loss, or missed events.
 * ap_name: If only one access point, leave as "".
 If script should run on multiple access points, give a name here, e.g. "ap1".
 The mac address will be prefixed by this on HA.
 * location: Custom location name to be assigned to spotted devices.
+* away: Custom location name to be sent when a device is no more connected.
 * debug: Enable or disable debugging (prints state information on stdout when enabled).

 ## Logging ##